 Students apply to the Master of Science in Engineering Mechanics through one of the named options:

-Admissions to the Fundamentals of Applied Mechanics named option will be suspended as of fall 2022 and will be discontinued as of fall 2024.
+Admissions to the Fundamentals of Applied Mechanics named option were suspended as of fall 2022 and will be discontinued as of fall 2024.
 If you have any questions, please contact the department.

 Graduate School Resources

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 Program specific funding information may be reviewed through one of the named options:

 Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.

 |Minimum Graduate Coursework Requirement||See Named Options for policy information.|

 |Overall Graduate GPA Requirement||3.00 GPA required. |

 This program follows the Graduate School's policy: https://policy.wisc.edu/library/UW-1203.

 |Other Grade Requirements||Courses in which grades of BC, C, or below are received cannot be counted toward the degree except as follows: 1) Credits of C will be allowed provided they are balanced by twice as many credits of A or by four times as many credits of AB, 2) Credits of BC will be allowed provided they are balanced by twice as many credits of AB or by an equal number of credits of A.|